shonk-software/shonkblog/content/posts/ecs-jumphost/index.md

 A few options came to mind;
 - Make the database publicly accessible
 - Heard from another team that they use a Codebuild job with SSH port forwarding
-- -> Run SSH port forwarding through an EC2 instance instead
+- Run SSH port forwarding through an EC2 instance instead
 - Search for a different solution

 ## The Problems

-Lets go through the options; Making the database / service publically accessible is a _suboptimal_ solution and often times not feasable, so that ones out.
+Lets go through the options; Making the database / service publically accessible is a _suboptimal_ solution and often times not feasable, so that one's out.

 [Using a Codebuild Debug job](https://docs.aws.amazon.com/codebuild/latest/userguide/sandbox-ssh-tutorial.html) and SSH-ing through that?
 Works... but feels hacky and has other downsides, like cost and max. runtime of 1 hour...